 Situated on the South Coast, in West Sussex between the towns of Littlehampton and Bognor Regis is where you will find Dixie Belles Line Dance Club.
 Run by Jenny Bembridge, in association with BWDA2000, you will find a warm welcome awaits for all.

-All levels of line dancing are catered for, absolute beginners, beginners, improvers, intermediate and western partner dancing.
+All levels of line dancing are catered for, absolute beginners, beginners, improvers, and intermediate.
 These take place at St Mary's Church Hall, Clymping, and at Yapton & Ford Village Hall.

 Our social nights are mainly held at St Catherine's, in Littlehampton on Fridays with occasionally a Saturday night.
 The evening starts at 7.30 - 8pm and continues until 11pm.
 We usually start with a disco to warm you up then three sets of live entertainment, plus a raffle.
 We also have themed party nights which take place throughout the year.
 See What's On Page for details.

 So why not come along and join us at the friendliest club on the South Coast.
 Whether you like to dance or just listen to the music everyone is welcome.